moiez326/Data_analysis_portfolio/README.md

 ![power of data](https://github.com/moiez326/US-Adidas-sales/blob/main/media/Screenshot%202023-12-06%20at%2013.53.07.png)

 # Introduction
-- Welcome!
-I'm Moiez, a data analyst deeply fascinated by the narrative power of data and its profound impact on our world.
-My expertise lies in data analysis, statistics, and visualization, leveraging tools like Python, Open AI API, Google Sheets, and Tableau to unravel complex datasets.
+Welcome!
+I'm Moiez, a data analyst fascinated by the power and impact data.
+I use tools like Python, Open AI API, Google Sheets, and some machine-learning, and Tableau to uncover insights in service-centric and consumer-focused industries.
-- My professional journey is anchored at the crossroads of hospitality and commerce, where I delve into sectors such as train/air travel, hotels, sportswear brands, and online retail.
-My goal is to unearth pivotal insights in service-centric and consumer-focused industries.
-My work is characterized by a keen focus on transforming intricate data into strategic, actionable intelligence in key areas:
+I'm interested in sectors such as train/air travel, hotels, sportswear brands, and online retail.
+My porfolio is characterized by a focus on:

 - Travel and Transport: I analyze trends and customer preferences in train and air travel, dedicating my efforts to enhance passenger experiences and operational efficiencies.
 Apparel and Sportswear Analysis: My analysis in the apparel sector encompasses market trends, consumer behaviors, and competitive strategies, particularly in sportswear and fashion.
 - E-Commerce Dynamics: I delve into the intricacies of online retail, aiming to decode consumer purchasing patterns, refine digital marketing strategies, and boost customer engagement

 ## Table of Contents
 - [Nike vs Adidas shoe pricing and rating analysis](https://github.com/moiez326/Data_analysis_portfolio/blob/main/Nike%20vs.%20Adidas%20shoes/nike_adidas.ipynb)
   - [Data Source](https://www.kaggle.com/datasets/kaushiksuresh147/adidas-vs-nike)